ssatguru/VishvaWorlds-KennyLowPoly/README.md

 run some static http server ( I use nodejs http-server)
 open browser and goto http://localhost:8080/bin
 make changes
-to save, click the download scene button and when promted do save link as, save to visha/worlds/fantasy-town.js
+to save, click the download scene button and when promted, do save link as and save to visha/worlds/fantasy-town.js
 overwriting the  previous fantasy-town.js.